AitonGoldman/PSS_Qualifying/docs/tutorial/CreateVmFromScratch.md

   - You will see a directory that has the same name as the shared folder you created - this directory is shared between your guest and host OS
 - Goto the shared folder directory under '/media' and clone the PSS_Qualifying repo
   - `git clone https://github.com/AitonGoldman/PSS_Qualifying.git`
+  - You can now use an editor on your host OS to edit the PSS_Qualifying files
 - Run the package install script to install all needed packages
   - `cd PSS_Qualifying; bash utils/ops/install_packages_for_vm.sh`
 - Add the following to your .bashrc in the VM  and source your .bashrc